If the Department has made an error that has caused you a financial loss or some other detriment, you might be able to make a claim for compensation.

-We might assess your claim and pay compensation in accordance with the Attorney General's Legal Services Directions, where there is a risk that we could be found liable to pay compensation if the matter went to court.
+We might assess your claim and pay compensation in accordance with the Legal Services Directions 2017, where there is a meaningful prospect that we could be found liable to pay compensation if the matter went to court.

 Scheme for Compensation for Detriment caused by Defective Administration (the CDDA Scheme)

-The CDDA Scheme allows us to compensate you if you have been adversely affected by a defective administration and where no legal liability exists.
-Payments made under the CDDA Scheme are discretionary and can be made where it is considered that there is a moral obligation to do so, rather than a legal liability.
+The CDDA Scheme allows us to compensate you if you have been adversely affected by defective administration on the part of the Department and where no legal liability exists.
+Payments made under the CDDA Scheme are discretionary and can be made where it is considered fair and reasonable to do so where there is no other redress available.